Warum Pflanzen glücklich machen. Die Psychologie dahinter

 A stylish appearance with air-purifying superpowers.
 Ideal for minimalist interiors – and for people who like to look at plants but don't want to water them constantly.

 The great thing: Even a single plant on the desk or windowsill can have a noticeable effect.
-Those with more space can work with larger plant zones – but even micro-gardening in a small space has been proven to boost mood.
+Those with more space can work with larger plant zones – but even micro-gardening in tight spaces has been proven to boost mood.

-Plants in the bathroom, in the entrance area, or in the bedroom also bring this soothing connection to nature back into our daily lives.
+Plants in the bathroom, entrance area, or bedroom also bring this soothing connection to nature back into our daily lives.

-Plants make you happy – and that is scientifically proven
+Plants make you happy – and this is scientifically proven

 Whether through color, shape, care, or simply through their quiet presence – plants do us good.
-They are living companions that can clear not only the air but also our minds.
-And the best part: you don't have to be a plant expert to bring this effect into your home.
+They are living companions that can clear not only the air but also our thoughts.
+And the best part: You don't have to be a plant expert to bring this effect home.

 Also: Choose your favorite plant, place it where you see it often – and let the greenery work for you.